-\section{introduction}
+\section{Introduction}

-Safety is one of the most important properties to ensure for a dynamical system, as it requires from the solutions starting from a given set of initial conditions to never reach a given unsafe region \cite{prajna2007framework}.
-Depending on the considered application, reaching the unsafe set can correspond to the impossibility of applying a predefined feedback law due to saturation or loss of fidelity in the model, or simply, colliding with an obstacle or another system.
-Ensuring safety is in fact a key step in many engineering applications such as traffic regulation \cite{ersal2020connected}, aerospace \cite{9656550}, and human-robot interactions \cite{9788028}.
+Safety for a dynamical system requires the solutions starting from a given set of initial conditions to never reach a given unsafe set \cite{prajna2007framework}.
+Depending on the application, reaching the unsafe set may correspond to non-applicability of a predefined feedback law, due to saturation or a change in the dynamics or, simply, due to collisions with physical obstacles.
+Ensuring safety is in fact key in many engineering applications including traffic regulation \cite{ersal2020connected}, aerospace \cite{9656550}, and human-robot interactions \cite{9788028}.